geraldotech/DevMap/TypeScript/README.md

 ```
 node primeiro.js
 ```
->>If if all okay will be printed Hello Word!
+>>If all okay will be printed Hello Word!

 <hr>